 NSW Health’s public health units actively investigate all cases of Legionnaires’ disease.
 Their investigation includes:

-NSW Health established the Legionella Taskforce to consider changes to the already strong regulatory approach to preventing Legionnaires’ disease in NSW.
-Further information on the Taskforce and legionella control can be found here.
+Following the CBD outbreak in 2016, NSW Health established the Legionella Taskforce to consider changes to the already strong regulatory approach to preventing Legionnaires’ disease in NSW.
+For the ammended Legislation on Legionella Control, refer to Public Health Amendment (Legionella Control) Regulation 2018.

 There are no specific precautions people should take in relation to the current clusters, however susceptible people who have been in areas where Legionnaires’ clusters have been detected should seek medical attention if they develop the following symptoms: fever, chills, cough, headache, aching muscles, lethargy.
 Legionnaires’ disease most often affects middle-aged and older people, particularly those who smoke or who have underlying health conditions such as chronic lung disease.